-A magnetic chip detector is located on the bottom of the transmission on the left aft corner.
-The unit itself consists of two parts, a quick removable chip detector, and a self-sealing base fitting (refer to para.
+A magnetic drain plug is located on the bottom of the transmission at the left aft corner.
+On low time transmissions, it is normal to have metallic fuzz on the magnetic plug.
+Starting with aircraft S/N 746, the magnetic plug was replaced with a magnetic chip detector as optional equipment; the chip detector is standard equipment on later production aircraft.
+The chip detector unit consists of two parts, a quick removable chip detector, and a self-sealing base fitting (refer to para.
 8-5, item 11 for additional information).